COSC3020/detecting-cycles-tesla-a-n/README.md

 "a disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that stores a collection of disjoint (non-overlapping) sets.
 Equivalently, it stores a partition of a set into disjoint subsets.
 It provides operations for adding new sets, merging sets (replacing them with their union), and finding a representative member of a set.
 The last operation makes it possible to determine efficiently whether any two elements belong to the same set or to different sets."

 CoPilot: After creating pseudocode and then test skeletons, or tests with no graphs, I asked CoPilot to generate appropriate graphs for each of the tests.

+GitHub's "Explain Error" assistant helped me scrub stack logic and implement parent logic

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."